Kento Haraguchi: Title reign

 Haraguchi was scheduled to fight the #1 ranked RISE Lightweight, and one-time title challenger, Hideki at RISE 136 for the vacant RISE Lightweight championship.
 Haraguchi came into the fight as the #2 ranked RISE lightweight, on a five-fight winning streak.
 The fight began with both fighters fighting out of the southpaw stance, trading low leg kicks.
 The fight ended in the last minute of the first round, as Haraguchi knocked his opponent down with a lead right hook counter to Hideki's left straight.
 Hideki was unable to beat the eight-count, resulting in a knockout victory for Haraguchi.
 During his post-fight speech, Haraguchi called out the previous RISE Lightweight champion Taiju Shiratori.

 Haraguchi was scheduled to fight Chadd Collins in the semifinals of the 2020 RISE World Series tournament.
 The other two semifinalists were Nuenglanlek Jitmuangnon and Taiju Shiratori.

 The RISE World Series tournament was later scrapped, as Collins and Nuenglanlek were unable to enter the country at the time, due to travel restrictions imposed in order to slow the spread of COVID-19.
-Haraguchi was instead scheduled to fight Vitor Tofanelli at Rise on Abema, in a 67kg bout, 4 kilograms above Haraguchi's usual weight.
+Haraguchi was instead scheduled to fight Vitor Tofanelli at Rise on Abema, in a 67 kg bout, 4 kilograms above Haraguchi's usual weight.
 Haraguchi won the fight by unanimous decision, utilizing outfighting to score on the advancing Tofanelli.

 Haraguchi was scheduled to fight a rematch with Taiga Kawabe at Rizin 23 – Yokohama.
 Their first match at Rizin 13 was ruled a draw.
 Since their first fight, Haraguchi had won all seven of his fights, while Taiga entered the fight with only a single win in past seven fights.
 Haraguchi dominated the entirety of the bout, knocking Taiga down three times in less than three minutes, winning the fight by a technical knockout.